Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Results and Discussion

+From an application perspective, the results of the sensitivity analysis indicate that, depending on the time horizon available for the mixing process, different hyperparameters are relevant for generating optimal mixing.
+Therefore, when considering a short time horizon (e.g., $t_\text{max} = 5$) the choice of $\Theta_r$ and $\tau_r$ does not affect the expected mixing enhancement and can therefore be disregarded.
+As mentioned for the non-randomized configurations, controlling $\bar{\Theta}$ and $\Theta_r$ might be infeasible for some applications, where the locations of source and sink can not be chosen arbitrarily; therefore, the modification of $\bar{\tau}$ and $\tau_r$ seems much more reasonable.
+Given that at least one of the two parameters is classified as sensitive throughout the whole experimental time, we can still control our results using these two parameters.

 We analyze the convergence to better understand the quality of the sensitivity metrics.
 We perform this analysis on the large intervals experiment of the randomized RPM flow.
 To do so, we compute the metrics for mini-batches of size $N \leq 512$ and compare the results to those with $N = 4096$.
 A relative error estimate $\delta(N, 4096)$ approximates the mean relative error between the mini-batch results with batch size $N$ and the result with $4096$ samples. \Cref{fig:Sens_convergence} shows the relative error estimate for different mini-batch sizes.
 All sensitivity metrics converge with order $\frac{1}{2}$, as expected.
 The same rate was also found in \citep{constantine_2017} for the activity scores and total Sobol indices.
 Be aware that using the same value of $N$ leads to $N(n+2)$ samples for the Sobol indices and $N(n+1)$ samples for the Morris method and ASM.
 Although using more samples, the error of the Sobol indices is larger than the error of the two other methods.
 We find the highest accuracy for Morris, which needs at most $\frac{1}{4}$ of the samples to yield the same relative error as the total Sobol index.
-This result highlights that the Morris method is most efficient for this higher-dimensional problem where the analysis is restricted by the cost of computing the required Monte-Carlo samples.
+The results highlight that the Morris method is most efficient for this higher-dimensional problem, where the analysis is limited by the cost of computing the required Monte-Carlo samples.
+This finding is also supported in the literature \citep{pianosi_2016, yang_2011}.
 Additionally, we can reuse the samples to compute the activity scores of the ASM, giving us more insights into the model without additional computational costs.
 For a more detailed analysis, we show the convergence also for both randomized RPM flow experiments, including also the first- and second-order Sobol indices, in the supplementary material, Figs. S5 and S6.

 As described in \cref{sec:Meth:ASM}, ASM enables us to construct a surrogate model.
 We showcase this process using a polynomial fit of order $5$ and input dimensions $k \in \{1, 2, 3, 4\}$.
 The surrogate is constructed solely using the Morris samples.
 We use the Saltelli samples to compute the mean absolute error of the surrogate in \cref{fig:Sens_surrugate_MAE}.
 The results show that two input dimensions are sufficient to approximate the model output well.
 We notice that the mean absolute error of the surrogate is maximal for times with a high output variability in Fig. S3.
 One can increase the accuracy further by fine-tuning the polynomial order of the surrogate.